rss logo

 • Select Custom and click Next:

-• Here we add the Host or Network with which we need have to establish an IPsec connection to communicate:
+• Here we add the Host or Network with which we need to establish an IPsec connection to communicate:

 • For maximum security and impose the use of IPsec select Require authentication for inbound and outbound connections: